Quick and Easy Spinach Quiche: Healthy vs. Traditional Recipes

-This recipe is from the Everyday Gourmet Diabetes Cookbook - a cookbook I recently acquired and have been going through to find new and improved ways to cook for the prevention of diabetes.
+This recipe is adapted from the Everyday Gourmet Diabetes Cookbook, which I recently acquired.
+I have been going through it to find new and improved ways to cook for the prevention of diabetes.

-It also uses egg substitute for real eggs but if you wanted to add back in regular eggs you could very easily.
+It also uses egg substitute instead of real eggs, but if you wanted to add back in regular eggs you could very easily.

-Overall, I think this is a wonderfully healthy recipe for an old favorite, and one I will use over and over.
+Overall, I think this is a wonderfully healthy recipe for an old favorite, and it is one I will return to again and again.

 - Vegetable spray

-- 1 cup seasoned bread crumbs (I substitute Panko bread crumbs)
+- 1 cup seasoned bread crumbs (I used Panko bread crumbs)

 - 1 teaspoon dried rosemary, crumbled